Rindbee/godot-docs-l10n/classes/es/class_displayserver.rst

 :ref:`int<class_int>` **get_primary_screen**\ (\ ) |const| :ref:`🔗<class_DisplayServer_method_get_primary_screen>`

-Devuelve el índice de la pantalla principal.
+Returns the index of the primary screen.

-\ **Nota:** Este método está implementado en Linux/X11, macOS y Windows.
-En otras plataformas, este método siempre devuelve ``0``.
+\ **Note:** This method is implemented on Linux/X11, macOS, and Windows.
+On other platforms, this method always returns ``0``.

 .. rst-class:: classref-item-separator